How can I get a copy of my application?

 Which Application do I select?

 If you are licensed in another jurisdiction, you may qualify for admission without examination.
-See information on this site for Comity Admission if you have been engaged in the active practice of law for 5 of the last 7 years.
-If you are working in an organization in Tennessee as In-House Counsel, you may wish to register your active license from another jurisdiction as In-House Counsel.
+See information on this site for Comity Admission if you have been engaged in the full-time active practice of law for 5 of the last 7 years.
+If you are working for an organization in Tennessee as In-House Counsel, you may wish to register your active license from another jurisdiction as In-House Counsel.

 Can I qualify for admission without examination if I have been in practice for fewer than 5 of the last 7 years?